vominhtri231/Notes/Algo/Math_evaluation.md

 This is a algorithm for converting a infix notation to postfix notation.
 Here is its pseudo code:

 - Initialize a operator stack and a output queue
-- Foreach token, if token is
+- For each token, if token is
   - number: push to output queue
   - an operator: pop all operators from the operator stack that have the greater precedence than it into the output queue.
 Push the operator into the stack
   - Left parenthesis: push to the operator stack